melezhik/swat/README2.md

 ## http parameters

-Setting  http paramters alter http request logic, most of these parameters are refered to curl.
+Setting  http parameters alter http request logic, most of these parameters are referred to curl.

 - `try_num` - number of http requests attempts in case of none successful http code return, default value is `2`.